sortegam/docker-lamp5.6/README.md

 ### How to restore DB data with a command.

-$ docker exec -i docker-mysql-1 mysql -uroot -proot < /path/to/mysql/database.sql
+$ docker exec -i docker-mysql-1 mysql -uroot -proot < /path/to/mysql/database.sql -D database_name

 ### License